 1. What is MSBI?
 What are the tools that MSBI comprises?

-As per definition, MSBI or Microsoft Business Intelligence is a powerful suite of tools that provide solutions for Business Intelligence and Data Mining queries.
-MSBI empowers users to gain access to accurate and up-to-date information for better decision-making in an organizational level.
+As per definition, MSBI or Microsoft Business Intelligence is a powerful suite of tools that provide solutions for Business Intelligence and Data Mining Queries.
+MSBI empowers users to gain access to accurate and up-to-date information for better decision-making at an organizational level.
 There are three tools that constitute the bulk of MSBI:

 2. How is SSIS related to SQL Server?